 Because we expect each resident to read and review their contract carefully prior to its execution, we provide a period of time during the process that allows students to review their contract.
 During this period, residents are encouraged to get parents involved in the decision-making process regarding their housing agreement.
 Students should plan ahead for prices and payment, location and potential changes in living arrangements that may arise over the course of the year.

-By executing your contract online, you are agreeing to the terms of the housing contract and making a commitment to live on campus and pay rent for the entire academic year, and in some cases, the summer.
+By executing your contract online, you are agreeing to the terms of the housing contract and making a commitment to live on campus and pay rates for the entire academic year, and in some cases, the summer.
 Of course, University Housing provides more flexibility in our contract than in a typical off-campus lease.
 We encourage students who seek out study abroad opportunities or internships that may take them outside of Athens and those provisions are included in the section of your contract detailing proper termination.
 Failure to properly terminate a housing contract could result in some pretty big consequences, including fees or flags on your student account, which could impact your ability to register for classes or receive a copy of your transcript after graduation.

 Proper planning and review of your contract will help ensure that you are comfortable with your living space and understand the terms of occupancy.
 As always, if you have any questions about the contract, please feel free to contact the Housing Assignments Office by email or telephone at 706-542-1421.